Book of Resolutions: Global Migration and the Quest for Justice

-The prophet Isaiah put the matter in context and posed the daunting question: "You serve your own interest on your fast day, and oppress all your workers. . . .
-Such fasting as you do today will not make your voice heard on high. . . .
-Is not this the fast that I choose: to loose the bonds of injustice, to undo the thongs of the yoke, to let the oppressed go free, and to break every yoke Is it not to share your bread with the hungry, and bring the homeless poor into your house" (Isaiah 58:3-7).
+The prophet Isaiah put the matter in context and posed the daunting question: “On your fast day you do whatever you want, / and oppress all your workers. / . . .
+You shouldn’t fast as you are doing today / if you want to make your voice heard on high. / . . .
+Isn’t this the fast I choose: / releasing wicked restraints, untying the ropes of a yoke, / setting free the mistreated, / and breaking every yoke? / Isn’t it sharing your bread with the hungry / and bringing the homeless poor into your house?”
+(Isaiah 58:3-7).
 Not only does God’s understanding of faithfulness entail the achievement of justice, but for the comfortable, the promise of healing and salvation depends on that action.
 It was only when the people turned from false religiosity to operative justice that they would receive the promise of spiritual wholeness.

-The Hebrew Scriptures contains many references to “strangers” and “sojourners” among the people of Israel and to provisions for treatment that reflect a tribal framework that had stipulated rules for hospitality and also limits on the outsiders.
-However, the Books of the Law, and to an even greater extent in the prophetic literature, concern for the stranger focuses on justice and the sharing of resources that flow from the bounty of God.
+The Hebrew Scriptures contain many references to “strangers” and “sojourners” among the people of Israel and to provisions for treatment that reflect a tribal framework that had stipulated rules for hospitality and also limits on the outsiders.
+However, in the Books of the Law, and to an even greater extent in the prophetic literature, concern for the stranger focuses on justice and the sharing of resources that flow from the bounty of God.
 Ezekiel anticipated a time when foreigners would share with the ancient Jewish nation all the blessings of the land, which was understood to belong to God alone (Leviticus 25:23).
 In a real sense, the ancient scriptures understand both the people of Israel and sojourners to be aliens since the people of Israel had been sojourners in Egypt.
-God’s providence for Israel extends to others (Psalm 146:9; Malachi 2:5), and everything, and everyone, belongs to God (Psalm 24:1-2)
+God’s providence for Israel extends to others (Psalm 146:9; Malachi 2:5), and everything, and everyone, belongs to God (Psalm 24:1-2).

 United Methodists should harbor no doubt about their responsibility to all those who live here on the earth, especially the poor, the homeless, and the mistreated.
 John Wesley’s concern for the poor and outcast was constant and extended far beyond acts of charity.
 He worked for just systems in which persons could with dignity stand on their own feet.
 Wesley advocated just relationships within the social order.
-When some have great abundance while others are homeless and hungry, the biblical task is not merely to help those in need, but to seek justice—to shift resources and opportunity so that all are at the table, all are fed, all experience the abundance of Gods' love both physically and spiritually.
+When some have great abundance while others are homeless and hungry, the biblical task is not merely to help those in need, but to seek justice—to shift resources and opportunity so that all are at the table, all are fed, all experience the abundance of God’s love, both physically and spiritually.

-IV.
-Critical Issues Relating to Migration Today
+V. Critical Issues Relating to Migration Today

 The following are among the critical issues demanding attention:

-- The volume of refugees, asylum seekers, and persons displaced within their own countries is growing, as are the numbers of economic migrants with and without documentation.
+1. The volume of refugees, asylum seekers, and persons displaced within their own countries is growing, as are the numbers of economic migrants with and without documentation.

-- The passage of stricter enforcement of anti-immigrant legislation and the building of exclusionary walls, often in response to increased migration, intensifies cultural tensions, marked by racial, class, and religious “backlash.”
+5. The passage of stricter enforcement of anti-immigrant legislation and the building of exclusionary walls, often in response to increased migration, intensifies cultural tensions, marked by racial, class, and religious “backlash.”
 Restrictive policies also intensify migrant resistance based on fear of arrest and deportation, substandard wages, physical and mental abuse, and even death for crossing a border.
 Migrants fall prey to trafficking for economic or sexual purposes and sometimes become virtual slaves in their new place of residence.

-V. Response of the Church
+VI.
+Response of the Church

 The United Methodist Church commits itself to:

-- education of church members and communities on the causes and realities of migration, including international treaty commitments, the issues of economic and environmental justice, and the obstacles to a just, peaceable world created by anti-immigrant racism and xenophobia;
+3. education of church members and communities on the causes and realities of migration, including international treaty commitments, the issues of economic and environmental justice, and the obstacles to a just, peaceable world created by anti-immigrant racism and xenophobia;

-- recognizing the right of sanctuary in any United Methodist local church for migrants subject to detention or deportation by government security forces.
+7. recognize the right of sanctuary in any United Methodist local church for migrants subject to detention or deportation by government security forces.

 Advocacy includes promotion of:

-- just and equitable trade and development policies that support human rights and counteract the root causes of migration such as war and militarization, environmental spoilage, and corporate greed;
+1. just and equitable trade and development policies that support human rights and counteract the root causes of migration such as war and militarization, environmental spoilage, and corporate greed;

-- engagement with other Christian and religious organizations in North-South dialogues, study of international economic policies, and joint action;
+2. engagement with other Christian and religious organizations in North-South dialogues, study of international economic policies, and joint action;

-- protection for uprooted women and children from all forms of violence and abuse, including full legal protection of children in situations of armed conflict;
+4. protection for uprooted women and children from all forms of violence and abuse, including full legal protection of children in situations of armed conflict;

-- unification of families divided by borders and legal status wherever this occurs;
+5. unification of families divided by borders and legal status wherever this occurs;

-- abolishment of governmental anti-terrorism policies and practices that criminalize or profile refugees and immigrants as threats to national security; and
+8. abolition of governmental anti-terrorism policies and practices that criminalize or profile refugees and immigrants as threats to national security; and

 Institutional organization includes:

-RESOLUTION #6028, 2008 BOOK OF RESOLUTIONS
+RESOLUTION #6028, 2008, 2012 BOOK OF RESOLUTIONS

 See Social Principles, ¶ 165A, D.

-From The Book of Resolutions of The United Methodist Church — 2012.
-Copyright © 2012 by The United Methodist Publishing House.
+From The Book of Resolutions of The United Methodist Church — 2016.
+Copyright © 2016 by The United Methodist Publishing House.
 Used by permission.